Morning starts around 5:30am for some of us and the tents start to light up light mushrooms . . . coffee is always served at 6:30am.

 . . . we not only had the sounds of the ocean, but this creek running LOUDLY right alongside of us, too.
 Nature in stereo.
 Rich took a bath in the stream!!!

 . . . need to watch out for slides that happened during the night . . . hard to see before the sun gets over the crest of the mountains . . .

 . . . in fact here it comes. . .
 8:30am . . .

-. . . the sun sure feels good on the face, and soon the layers start coming of as we climb and climb . . .
+. . . the sun sure feels good on the face, and soon the layers of clothing start coming of as we climb and climb . . .

 . . . passed this CalFire field station that had their engines ready to go . . . no fire activity yet in southern CA.

 . . . nice views around every bend . . . you can see the road ahead, wrapping around the hillsides.

 Great morning light . . .

 . . . lots of road construction along the way in CA. Many times to repair what landslides had destroyed.
 We came around this bend and Igatiana, who likes to be called ‘Nacho’, was serving as the flagman today.
 Between he and his girlfriend they have 6 kids ranging from 4 years of to 17!!!